IBM/integrity-enforcer/docs/ACM/README_ENABLE_IV_PROTECTION_ACM_ENV.md

 ## Steps for signing an ACM Policy

   1. Go to the source of your cloned `policy-collection` GitHub repository in the host.
-   Find `policy-egress-firewall-sample.yaml` in the directory `policy-collection/community/CM-Configuration-Management/` of the cloned GitHub repository.
+   Find `policy-ocp4-certs.yaml` in the directory `policy-collection/community/SC-System-and-Communications-Protection/` of the cloned GitHub repository.

-  2. Change a configuration in `policy-egress-firewall-sample.yaml`
+  2. Change a configuration in `policy-ocp4-certs.yaml`

-      The following example shows `severity` is changed from `low` to `high`
+      The following example shows `minimumDuration` is changed from `400h` to `100h`
      ```
       - objectDefinition:
           apiVersion: policy.open-cluster-management.io/v1
-          kind: ConfigurationPolicy
+          kind: CertificatePolicy
           metadata:
-            name: egress-example
+            name: openshift-cert-policy
           spec:
             remediationAction: inform
-            severity: high  << CHANGE FROM low >>
-            namespaceSelector:
-              exclude:
-                - kube-*
-              include:
-                - default
+            minimumDuration: 100h << CHANGED from 400h to 100h>>
      ```

-  3. Create signature annotation in `policy-egress-firewall-sample.yaml` as below.
+  3. Create signature annotation in `policy-ocp4-certs.yaml` as below.

       Use the utility script [gpg-annotation-sign.sh](https://github.com/open-cluster-management/integrity-verifier/blob/master/scripts/gpg-annotation-sign.sh) for signing updated `policy-integrity` to be deployed to an ACM managed cluster.

-      The following example shows how to use the utility script [gpg-annotation-sign.sh] to append signature annotations to `policy-egress-firewall-sample.yaml`, with the following parameters:
+      The following example shows how to use the utility script [gpg-annotation-sign.sh] to append signature annotations to `policy-ocp4-certs.yaml`, with the following parameters:
       - `signer@enterprise.com` - The default `signer` email, or change it to your own `signer` email.
-      - `CM-Configuration-Management/policy-egress-firewall-sample.yaml` - the relative path of the updated policy file `policy-integrity.yaml`
+      - `SC-System-and-Communications-Protection/policy-ocp4-certs.yaml` - the relative path of the updated policy file `policy-ocp4-certs.yaml`

       ```
       $ cd policy-collection
       $ curl -s  https://raw.githubusercontent.com/open-cluster-management/integrity-verifier/master/scripts/gpg-annotation-sign.sh | bash -s \
                     signer@enterprise.com \
-                    community/CM-Configuration-Management/policy-egress-firewall-sample.yaml
+                    community/SC-System-and-Communications-Protection/policy-ocp4-certs.yaml
       ```

- 4. Commit the signed `policy-egress-firewall-sample.yaml` file to the forked `policy-collection` GitHub repository.
+ 4. Commit the signed `policy-ocp4-certs.yaml` file to the forked `policy-collection` GitHub repository.

       The following example shows how to commit the signed polices files to the forked`policy-collection` GitHub repository.